 Contracting, on the other hand, allows smaller institutions to enjoy some of the cost advantages that may be offered by potential economies of scale that can be exploited by large vendors and specialization of labor.
-Specialist vendors are also more likely to be aware of improved production meth-
+Specialist vendors are also more likely to be aware of improved production methods discovered and adopted elsewhere.
+Contracting also frees the management of colleges and universities to focus attention on their central mission, which is neither plumbing repair nor grounds maintenance.